AnerayeVijay/kotlin-high-order-function/README.md

 ```kotlin
  val sum : (Int,Int) -> Int = { a, b -> a + b}
 ```
+- In above example this is function type takes two integer parameters and returns an integer as a result
+##### Calling stored function
+  - You can call a variable a function type as a regular function by providing all the necessary arguments
+    ```kotlin
+    val add : (Int,Int) -> Int = { a, b -> a + b}
+    val result: Int = add (1,2)
+    ```
 - We can also use them to type local variables, properties or arguments:
     - ```val greet: ()->Unit```
     - ```val square: (Int)->Int```
     - ```val producePrinter: ()->()->Unit```